DBA-Turkiye/DiagnoseCovid19/README.md

 * Open Decision Center - https://YOURIP:PORT/decisioncenter/login
 * Open Decision Service Library
 * Click Import button on the upper left side of the window.
-* Choose .zip file that you downloaded from this repo under ODM folder. - Be sure that you have donwloaded the latest version.
+* Choose .zip file that you downloaded from this repo under [ODM folder](https://github.com/DBA-Turkiye/DiagnoseCovid19/tree/master/ODM). - Be sure that you downloaded the latest version.
 * After uploading file, click Import.

 **Deploying the service**